The Recruit (American TV series): Episodes

+Series overview

+Season 1 (2022)

 Each episode of The Recruit bears CIA-like initials in its title.
 The codes, which are not unlike the multitude of initials for different divisions and projects that Owen Hendricks must understand in his role within the agency (codes Owen acknowledges at one point he has trouble keeping up with), represent a line of dialogue from their respective episodes.

+Season 2 (2025)

+Each episode title for The Recruit is a reference to an especially catchy line of dialogue in the corresponding installment, written out as an abbreviation.

 Production

 Development

 It was announced that Netflix acquired an unnamed espionage drama on April 28, 2021, with Entertainment One backing the production.
 Dubbed Graymail, the project was created by Alexi Hawley, executive producer of several popular procedural drama series, such as Castle, The Rookie, and its spin-off.
 Hawley again served as executive producer as well as showrunner.
 Alongside Hawley, Noah Centineo; Doug Liman, Gene Klein, and Dave Bartis of Hypnotic; and Adam Ciralsky and Charlie Ebersol of P3 Media also joined the project as executive producers.
 The project was set as an eight-part one-hour television series.
 It was unveiled on September 28, 2022, that Hawley, George Ghanem, Amelia Roper, Hadi Deeb, Niceole Levy, and Maya Goldsmith served as the series writers.
 Meanwhile, Doug Liman, Alex Kalymnios, Emmanuel Osei-Kuffour Jr., and Julian Holmes directed the episodes.
 On January 26, 2023, Netflix renewed the series for a second season.
+On March 5, 2025, Netflix canceled the series after two seasons.

 Casting

 When the production was announced on April 28, 2021, Centineo was unveiled as the lead character of the series.
 More castings were revealed on November 12, 2021, with Aarti Mann, Daniel Quincy Annoh, Vondie Curtis Hall, Kristian Bruun, Laura Haddock, Colton Dunn, and Fivel Stewart joining the main cast.
 In addition, Byron Mann, Angel Parker, and Kaylah Zander were also announced in recurring capacities.

+On December 19, 2023, Teo Yoo was cast as a new series regular for the second season.
+On January 25, 2024, James Purefoy, Brooke Smith, Devika Bhise, Felix Solis, Young-Ah Kim, Do Hyun Shin, Sanghee Lee, Omar Maskati, and Alana Hawley Purvis joined the cast in recurring capacities for the second season.

 Filming

-Principal photography for the series reportedly took place in Sorel-Tracy, Quebec and Los Angeles, California, on October 25, 2021.
-Filming had reportedly wrapped on March 28, 2022.
+Principal photography for the first season took place in Sorel-Tracy, Quebec, and Los Angeles, California, on October 25, 2021, and concluded on March 28, 2022.
+Filming for the second season began on January 4, 2024, and took place in Vancouver, Canada, and Seoul, South Korea.

 Release

 The Recruit premiered globally on Netflix on December 16, 2022.
+The second season was released on January 30, 2025.

 Marketing

 The series was promoted during Netflix's TUDUM Global event on September 24, 2022, on YouTube.
-Additional info, including its release date and official title, were unveiled at the official website of the event.
-The first official trailer for the series was released on YouTube on November 16, 2022.